Funny, poignant, catchy — trending sounds are the backbone of TikTok virality and can often make or break a video’s success.

 To make sure you’re not missing out on important context, use TikTok’s search function to find the audio.
 Hit the magnifying glass on the top right of the screen, type in the name of the song, tap the ‘Sounds’ tab at the top of the screen, then tap on the sound to see how other users have used it in their videos.

-Top trending TikTok sounds of 2023
+Recent top trending TikTok sounds

 Using a combination of all the methods above (and many recommendations from Mitra), I’ve pulled together a list of TikTok sounds that, as Brett Wolkey would say, hit hard.
 Here’s a list, plus examples of how to use them.